d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 ![](first-thread.png?align=right)
 You can select any pattern from any catalogue and use plaits with three threads as stitches, for example _lclc_ or _rcrc_ between other stitches (or not).
-This could look as shown on the right.
+This looks like highlighted in the image on the right.

-Let us take a mixer recipe from the table below as an example.
+Let us take a mixer recipe from the [table](#recipes) as an example.
 ![](321-a.png) which is:  _lclc; tc,rclcrc,clcrcl,ct_ and flipped: _rcrc; tc,lcrclc,crclcr,ct_
 Apply the _lclc_ and/or _rcrc_ stitches on the [stitches] page.
-You can apply the recipes after following the link to _thread diagram as pair diagram_.
+You can apply the rest of the recipe after following the link to _thread diagram as pair diagram_.
 The first droste step then should look like below.

 [stitches]: /GroundForge/stitches?patchWidth=18&patchHeight=35&tile=5-5-5-,-5-5-5,5-5-5-,-5-5-5,5-5-5-,-5-5-5&shiftColsSW=0&shiftRowsSW=6&shiftColsSE=6&shiftRowsSE=6&e1=ctc&c1=ctc&a1=ctc&f2=ctc&d2=ctc&b2=ctc&e3=ctc&c3=crcr&a3=ctc&f4=ctc&d4=ctc&b4=ctc&e5=clcl&c5=ctc&a5=ctc&f6=ctc&d6=ctc&b6=ctc&&droste3=tc,lcrclc,crclcr,ct